hardikkaaccount/img-generator/README.md

 3. **Generate Images**: Enter a prompt and generate an AI image.
 4. **Submit or Delete**: Choose to submit the image as your entry or delete it to try again.
 5. **View Submissions**: Check your submitted and deleted images.

+## Deployment

+This application can be deployed to Vercel with MongoDB Atlas for database hosting.
+The entire application (both frontend and backend) can be deployed as a single Next.js application.

+For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md)

+Key deployment steps:
+1. Set up MongoDB Atlas
+2. Configure Hugging Face API access
+3. Deploy to Vercel with appropriate environment variables

 ## Project Structure